pvcraven/opensource_article/opensource_article.md

 drawing information onto the graphics card, and then ask the graphics card to draw it later as a batch.
 [Arcade supports this as well](http://arcade.academy/examples/shape_list_demo.html).
+Drawing 10,000 rectangles individually takes about 0.800 seconds.
+Drawing them as a batch takes less that 0.001 seconds.

 ## The Window Class